RamblingCookieMonster/Dots/README.md

 # Dots

-This is a janky CMDB-lite that uses PowerShell, neo4j, and a little duct-tape.
+This is a janky CMDB-lite that uses PowerShell, neo4j, and a little duct-tape

 ## What can Dots do?